vinci7777/YouTube-Transcript/README.md

 To make this work please first run: pip install youtube-transcript-api

-This is a Python API that I'm using for this project: https://pypi.org/project/youtube-transcript-api/#api
+This is a Python API that I'm using for this project to get transcription from YouTube videos: https://pypi.org/project/youtube-transcript-api/#api